learnk8s/learnk8s.io/src/bsk201910/rollbacks.md

 They are in this example.

-However, in a Deployment, you can define properties such _how long to wait before considering the Pod live (`minReadySeconds`)._
+However, in a Deployment, you can define properties such _how many Pods to create and destroy during a rolling update (the field is `strategy`)._

 The same property isn't available in the ReplicaSet.